MichalLytek/type-graphql/Readme.md

 npm i @prisma/client@2.0.0-preview023
 ```

+Also, be aware that due to usage of some newer Node.js features, you also have to use **Node.js v10.12 or newer**.

 ## Configuration

 After installation, you need to update your `schema.prisma` file and add a new generator section below the `client` one: